 Following parts are worth to spend a few words on:

 If you want your automatic magnetic loop tuner to be a nice looking piece of equipment, this screen bezel is a must.
-Strangely enough, there seems to be only one manufacturer in the world who can provide these little simple, plastic and lexan, screen bezels.
+Strangely enough, there seems to be only one manufacturer in the world who can provide these little simple, plastic and Lexan, screen bezels.
 At 3,5 dollar each, they are not expensive, but the shipping costs will make you think twice.
-On top of that, it’s coming from the USA, which is a huge red flag for the Belgian Customs, who are very keen in making sure you pay your import duties.
-At the end, more than 50% of the total cost is tax.
-Not only because of the 21% VAT, but especially due to the forfait of 12 euro for “handling cost”.
+On top of that, it’s coming from the USA, which is a huge red flag for the Belgian Customs, who are very keen on making sure you pay your import duties.
+In the end, more than 50% of the total cost is the tax.
+Not only because of the 21% VAT but especially due to the flat rate of 12 euro in “handling cost”.

 Later I made my own version of the PCB.